luigi1015/e28/p4/README.md

 ## Notes for instructor
 I had some trouble running the e2e tests with Chromium for some reason, but running with Electron worked fine.
+Also, I didn't do the form validation part since the project didn't have a real form, just buttons.